pascaleichenberger/applied_research_methods/README.md

 Based on your fork, create a new Codespace: GitHub -> Upper menu -> Create new -> New Codespace.

-All installations are carried out automatically.
+All installations will be made automatically.
 Wait until the postcreate command has completed the installation of the Python libraries.

 ### Local Installations (use only, if you need a clone of the GitHub repository on your local computer)